Ashish1100/Sia-Bank/README.md

 The Sia Bank website consist of: direct Get Started button, Money Transfer option and 16 dummy users.

-Software used: VS code, git and github and crome browser.
+Software Used: VS Code, Git and GitHub and Crome Browser.

-Technology used: HTML, CSS and JavaScript.
+Technology Used: HTML, CSS

 Instructions to followon Sia Bank website:
 1. =>Flow the website link" => "Home" page => "Transaction" => "Money Transfer" => "Transfer" => "Enter the amount" => "submit"